 The shoulder is a complex joint.
 It encompasses the union of bones, muscles, ligaments and tendons.
-Inside the shoulder is also bursa, tiny sacs of fluid that help to reduce the friction between moving parts around the shoulder.
-Bursa serve as a cushion for the moving rotator cuff tendons.
-The shoulder bursa pain is caused by inflammation due to an injury, overuse or condition such as rheumatoid or osteo- arthritis.
+Inside the shoulder is also a bursa, a tiny sacs of fluid that help to reduce the friction between moving parts around the shoulder.
+Bursa serves as a cushion for the moving rotator cuff tendons.
+The shoulder bursa pain is caused by inflammation due to an injury, overuse, or a condition such as rheumatoid or osteo- arthritis.

 This inflammation is called shoulder bursitis.
 The inflammation causes the bursa to swell and grow, leaving less room in the shoulder joint for the muscles and tendons, which results in pain with movement.
 You may feel pain around the outside and tip of the shoulder, and it may be painful to the touch or red or swollen.